janstrohschein/KOARCH/Big Data Platform/Docker/readme.md

 On some OS the Docker installation does not include docker-compose.
 You can find information for the installation [here](https://docs.docker.com/compose/install/)  in case you get a message that docker-compose is missing.

 # Building blocks
+The subfolders contain the different building blocks of the Big Data Platform.
 All modules rely on the messaging ability for indirect communication with other modules.
-Thus the Kafka building block is the base class and more specialized blocks like a connector to PostgresDB can inherit the additional Kafka functionality.
+Thus the Kafka building block is the base class for most other modules and more specialized blocks like a connector to PostgresDB can inherit the additional Kafka functionality.
-You can find the building blocks in `./src/classes`.